Miqbal2587/FinalProj/README.md

 #FinalProj
-The gist: Use physics to create a 2D mini golf course.
-The player will use his or her knowledge of physics and control the ball’s velocity into the hole.
-Various obstacles and course dimensions will be generated semi randomly as each level progresses in relative difficulty.
+The gist: Create a 2D mini golf course.
+The player will control the ball’s velocity into the hole.
+Various obstacles and course terrain will be generated semi randomly as each level progresses in relative difficulty.

 Developmental log: